myTerminal/template-library-parcel/README.md

 #### Commands

- - `npm run develop` to instruct parcel-bundler to build the library and keep watching for file changes within source.
+ - `npm run develop` to instruct parcel-bundler to build the library and keep watching for file changes within the source.
  - `npm run build` to instruct parcel-bundler to build the library and stop.
  - `npm run lint` to run ESLint on all JavaScript source files.